mobile app bar

 2 Years Since His Retirement, Carmelo Anthony Still Earns $6 Million From His Endorsements Alone

-Andrew Petcash, founder of Profluence Sports, recently posted a thread on X, highlighting some of Melo’s smartest business decisions and how he makes money after retirement.
-Melo, who was the first Jordan athlete, makes around $6 million annually from endorsements alone.
-Melo is associated with brands like Panini, Isotonix, Footlocker, Powercoco, and Haute Time.
+Andrew Petcash, founder of Profluence Sports, recently posted a thread on X, highlighting some of Melo’s smartest business decisions.
+How he makes money after retirement is indeed something to draw learnings from.

-Carmelo Anthony’s businesses and investments
+Anthony’s businesses and investments

 Melo doesn’t just want to be rich through investments, he wants to be an owner.
 The 10-time All-Star has his venture firm, Melo7 Tech Partners, a fashion label, STAYME7O, a media production company, Creative 7, and a wine brand, The Seventh Estate.

 He has invested $5 million in two restaurants based in New York City, Nobody’s Pizza and Ainsworth.
 The NBA legend plans to expand his restaurant business by taking it to 20-30 different locations.
-Melo was also an early investor in Overtime and is currently a board member.
-When he first invested in Overtime, they were valued at $100 million.
-Their current valuation is $500 million.

-Petcash also reported that Melo “provided a $500K angel check to the phone accessory company,” Mophie in 2007.
+Petcash also reported that Melo “provided a $500K angel check to the phone accessory company,” Mophie, in 2007.
 Nine years later, Zagg acquired them for $100 million.
 Melo’s estimated return from his investment is around 800-1000%.

 The NBA legend also believes in giving back to the community.
 He is a philanthropist who has donated millions of dollars to several organizations that work for the betterment of young kids by looking after their education, health, and ambitions.